Skip to main content Accessibility information

 Personal Statement

-We look for a well written personal statement showing a good understanding of a Speech & Language Therapist’s role.
+We look for a well-written personal statement showing a good understanding of a Speech & Language Therapist’s role.
 It’s important to explain the reasons for choosing SLT as a profession.
 Visiting the Royal College of Speech and Language Therapists (RCSLT) website is a good place to start.
 We also look for people who have some experience (e.g. voluntary) working with people who have communication difficulties.
-It’s difficult to get this kind of experience with the NHS, however there are a number of organisations with local branches, that may welcome volunteers e.g. Connect, Headway, Stroke Association, Parkinson’s UK, National Autistic Society, Afasic and Sense.
+It’s difficult to get this kind of experience with the NHS, however, there are a number of organisations with local branches, that may welcome volunteers e.g. Connect, Headway, Stroke Association, Parkinson’s UK, National Autistic Society, Afasic and Sense.

-We look at an applicant’s whole profile when making a decision about whether to invite them for interview so do contact us if you are unsure about your qualifications and/or experience.
+We look at an applicant’s whole profile when making a decision about whether to invite them for an interview so do contact us if you are unsure about your qualifications and/or experience.
 We want you to succeed so if you have any queries please email admissions@marjon.ac.uk.

 SLT Student Conference

-We run an annual SLT Student Conference to showcase our students research achievements which is attended by students as well as our SLT graduates and clinical colleagues.
+We run an annual SLT Student Conference to showcase our students' research achievements which is attended by students as well as our SLT graduates and clinical colleagues.

 Each year of the programme includes a clinical placement.
-These take place in a wide range of settings and areas eg hospitals, schools, clinics.
-During placement you will be supervised by a SLT who will help you integrate the theory you have learned at university with practical work with clients.
+These take place in a wide range of settings and areas eg hospitals, schools, and clinics.
+During placement, you will be supervised by a SLT who will help you integrate the theory you have learned at university with practical work with clients.
 The final semester of the programme includes a long placement during which you will be fully immersed in your clinical practice.
 This provides a very successful bridge into practice as a new graduate as evidenced by the following feedback on our students:

 We had the pleasure of interviewing some of your final year students for a post with our service this week.
-We were very impressed with the quality of these students – their answers to the interview questions were reasoned, thoughtful and evidence based, demonstrating an excellent breadth and depth of knowledge.
+We were very impressed with the quality of these students – their answers to the interview questions were reasoned, thoughtful and evidence-based, demonstrating an excellent breadth and depth of knowledge.
 They also demonstrated great professional standards and should be very proud of how they came across at interview.”

 Debbie White, Speech & Language Therapy Team Leader, Livewell South West